 The end of discharge criterion is reached when the break-off criterion is met.

-The equivalence between the break-off criterion during the certification and the Part A verification shall be demonstrated to the responsible authority[, if applicable].
+The equivalence between the break-off criterion during the certification and the Part A verification shall be demonstrated to the responsible authority, if applicable.

 The break-off criterion is reached when the vehicle exceeds the driving speed tolerance for 4 consecutive seconds or more.
 The accelerator control shall be deactivated and the vehicle shall be braked to standstill within 60 seconds after the break-off is reached.